Professional Development Program

 Why does an international meeting attract 10

-points and a local meeting only 2 or 3 points?
+points and a local meeting up to 5 points?

 Surely lots of useful info could be gained at a